 To facilitate the implementation of the user interface to job control, the operating system maintains the notion of a current terminal process group ID.
 Members of this process group (processes whose process group ID is equal to the current terminal process group ID) receive keyboard-generated signals such as SIGINT.
 These processes are said to be in the foreground.
 Background processes are those whose process group ID differs from the terminal's; such processes are immune to keyboard-generated signals.
-Only foreground processes are allowed to read from or write to the terminal.
-Background processes which attempt to read from (write to) the terminal are sent a SIGTTIN (SIGTTOU) signal by the terminal driver, which, unless caught, suspends the process.
+Only foreground processes are allowed to read from or, if the user so specifies with stty tostop, write to the terminal.
+Background processes which attempt to read from (write to when stty tostop is in effect) the terminal are sent a SIGTTIN (SIGTTOU) signal by the kernel's terminal driver, which, unless caught, suspends the process.